jhpyle/docassemble/_docs/config.md

 ## <a name="page after login"></a>Customizing the page that appears after login

-By default, the user is directed to the [My Interviews] page after logging in.
-This can be customized with the `page after login`
+By default, the user is directed to the [My Interviews] page after logging in or registering.
+This can be customized with the `page after login` directive:
-directive:

 {% highlight yaml %}
 page after login: profile
 {% endhighlight %}

-In this example, the user will be directed to the "Profile" page after logging in.
+In this example, the user will be directed to the "Profile" page after logging in or registering.
 See the documentation for the [`url_of()`] function to see what names to use for each page of the web site.
 (The name you give is effectively passed to [`url_of()`].)
 Instead of passing the name of a page of a web site, you can also pass a URL beginning with `http://` or `https://`, or a path beginning with `/`, such as `/start/taxes`, in which case the user will be taken to that page on the server.

 You can also set up different pages for users with different
 [privileges]: